s-shader/Telecom-Customer-Retention-Analysis/README.md

 * I converted 'State' and 'area code' to dummies and I dropped 'phone number'
 * 2,850 out of 3300 Churn observations are False
 * None of the data is very correlated with Churn (aside from churn itself)
-* Some of the X variable are highly correlated with eachother (I dropped the most correlated variables)
+* Some of the X variable are highly correlated with each other (I dropped the most correlated variables)
 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/churn_corr.png" width="550" height="350">

 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/correlation_graph.png" width="450" height="950">